aprilsourz/freelunch-api/README.md

 ### update

-The `update` action is a *PATCH* the routes dynamic segment is the `id` of the recruiter you wish to update.
+The `update` action is a *PATCH* the routes dynamic segment may be any integer, this action will target the recruiter that belongs to the signed in user.
 This action will only accept a new website.

 Request body: